What is Photosensitivity?

 People who are photosensitive need to take active measures toward preventing sun exposure to keep their skin healthy.
 The best method of prevention is simply to stay out of the sun as much as possible.
 If this is impossible, wearing protective clothing that covers your arms, chest, back, and legs is recommended.
 Hats and sunglasses (to protect your eyes) are also good means of protection, as is wearing a non-toxic sunscreen lotion.

-Sunsafe Rx is a nutritional supplement made with natural antioxidants in foods and plants that have been shown to help protect your skin from sun damage.
+Sunsafe Rx is a nutritional supplement made with natural antioxidants in foods and plants that have been shown to promote your defenses against the effects of sun exposure.
 Some of these ingredients include lycopene, astaxanthin, zeaxanthin, lutein, and other carotenoids.
-Polyphenols from green tea and grape seeds can also help prevent photosensitivity, as can an extract from a fern called Polypodium leucotomos.
+Polyphenols from green tea and grape seeds can also help relieve some symptoms of photosensitivity, as can an extract from a fern called Polypodium leucotomos.

 Other actions you can take to minimize photosensitivity reactions include: